 - Inspect the entire brake system, including pads, calipers, motors, cables and bearings.
 Replace them if they're worn.

 As you welcome warmer weather, remember to clean your car.
-You can do it yourself or take it to a trusted mechanic or detailer.
-Double check your auto insurance, too, as you protect your investment this spring.
+You can do it yourself or take it to a trusted mechanic or detailer, and double check your auto insurance as you protect your investment this spring by choosing to talk to an agent.